isomerpages/nlb-eyeonasia/_india-know-living/02-entertainment-in-india.md

 [**Raj Kapoor: The one and only showman**](http://nlb.overdrive.com/media/3668871){:target="_blank"}

 Raj Kapoor, the creator of some of Hindi cinema’s most enduring classics, is one of the greatest film-makers India has ever produced.
 He blazed a trail for subsequent generations of film-makers to follow and aspire to.
-The extraordinary yet controversial showman, painted as a fascinating portrait in this biography.
+This biography provides an intimate glimpse into the mind of Raj Kapoor and paints a fascinating portrait of this extraordinary, yet controversial, showman.

 Retrieved from OverDrive. *myLibrary* ID is required to access this ebook.